AlmirMBH/shopify-onboarding-agent/README.md

 When the application is started (see description below), it can be accessed via link provided in the terminal and it is http://192.168.0.19:5001/.
 There is nothing that customers or the support team need to do.
 The customers can start prompting the agent and the agent will be responding immediately.

 ## Setup
-a) Create the virtual environment (from the project root):
+Create the virtual environment (from the project root):
 ```bash
 python3.12 -m venv .venv
 ```
-b) Activate the virtual environment:
+Activate the virtual environment:
 ```bash
 source .venv/bin/activate
 ```
-c) Deactivate the virtual environment (when you're done):
+Deactivate the virtual environment (when you're done):
 ```bash
 deactivate
 ```
-d) Add LangSmith, Groq, Hugging Face, and Mistral keys in the .env file.
+Add LangSmith, Groq, Hugging Face, and Mistral keys in the .env file.

 ## Run the project
-a) Start the application by running (from the project root):
+Start the application by running (from the project root):
 ```bash
 python main.py
 ```
-(Wait until the debugger is activated and the server is ready.)
-b) Open your browser and navigate to:
+Wait until the debugger is activated and the server is ready.
+Open your browser and navigate to:
 ```
 http://192.168.0.19:5001/
 ```
-c) Enter prompts in the interface — the agent will respond with answers.
+Enter prompts in the interface — the agent will respond with answers.

 ## Evaluate agent
-a) Run the evaluation script:
+Run the evaluation script:
 ```bash
 python model_eval.py
 ```
-b) Click on the link that is generated in the terminal.
-c) Or open it in your browser to view the evaluation dashboard.
+Click on the link that is generated in the terminal or open the link in your browser to view the evaluation dashboard.
-d) Review the results to analyze the agent's performance.

 ## Technologies
 This application leverages an AI-powered architecture built primarily using the LangChain framework to enable dynamic document-based question answering.
 The system integrates several technologies and services.
 It uses Groq’s LLMs (e.g., LLaMA3-8B-8192) for natural language generation, alongside MistralAI’s embedding models for semantic search and vector similarity operations.
 The manuals are vectorized using these embeddings and stored in an in-memory vector database for quick retrieval.